 - At least 49 units of major requirments

 - Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements

 - Elective courses, if needed, to reach an overall total of at least 120 units

 Please note that students may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.

 |University Honors Program||Optional|

 |Progression Plan Link||View Progression Plan|

-The overall purpose of the Bachelor of Science in Communication Sciences and Disorders program is to provide students with foundational knowledge of the biological, physical, behavioral and cognitive aspects of human communication.
+The overall purpose of the BS in Communication Sciences and Disorders program is to provide students with foundational knowledge of the biological, physical, behavioral and cognitive aspects of human communication.
 Courses cover anatomical and physiological aspects of speech and hearing, development of cognitive and linguistic communicative functions and related disorders, and aspects of professional practice.